mknx/smarthome/README.md

-See http://mknx.github.com/smarthome/ for more information and documentation.
+See http://mknx.github.io/smarthome/ for more information and documentation.

-# Directory and File Overview
+## Directory and File Overview
-## etc
 ### etc/smarthome.conf
 This is a global configuration file where you could specify the location and timezone of your smart home.